-In the example above, adopters should also add H904 to the enable-extensions in their tox.
+In the example above, adopters should also add H904 to the enable-extensions in their tox. ini.

-3. Actively adopt neutron-lib hacking checks by running and monitoring the neutron-lib periodic job (as per stadium guidelines and watching for announcements.
-Announcements regarding neutron-lib adopter hacking checks will be communicated via openstack-discuss email list and neutron meetings.
+Actively adopt neutron-lib hacking checks by running and monitoring the neutron-lib periodic job (as per stadium guidelines and watching for announcements.
+Announcements regarding neutronlib adopter hacking checks will be communicated via openstack-discuss email list and neutron meetings.